 The simple answer is BOTH, but nothing is that simple is it?
 A slightly longer answer is to publish on your website first and then promote that content elsewhere.

-Your website should always be the center of your digital marketing
+Your website should always be the center of your Internet marketing

 Facebook and other social networks should support your website as your primary source of content.

 Your goal is to drive potential customers to your website – not just to hang out on Facebook.